mecharmor/Computer-Networks/applications/tcp-message-app/README.md

 # Multithreaded Client/Server TCP Message APP With Primitive Sockets.

-* Cory Lewis 917359162

-# Grade

-90/100

-Comments:

-* In option 1, when I request the list of connected clients, it also shows the ones that were disconnected.

-* In option 5, when two clients are talking between them, one of them does not receive the text from the other.
-It only shows in screen input from that client.
-Also, you don't provide a way to exit from the channel without closing the client.

-* When I desconnect clients closing the terminal windows, the server does not ackownledges that the connection from those clients was closed.
-This is one important step that you needed to implement by yourself.

-* Sorry too many minor mistakes that were expected to be handled and are important in computer networks.

-* In my end, your extracredit is not working.
-I know you implemented that because is on the video below, but it needs to be compatible with OSX and LINUX versions of UNIX environments as well.
-Come to my office hours, and show me that your extracredit works, and I will give you more points for this assignment,

-#
-* Multithreaded Client/Server TCP Message APP With Primitive Sockets
 * Description: TCP Client/Server app that uses the socket library in python to develop a server and client class that utilize these sockets in talking with one another.
 * Purpose: The purpose of this assignment is to better understand the TCP protocol with implementation of sockets and threading.
 * Clear instructions about how to clone/download/install/execute the project
-    * to clone the project go to Terminal (OSX/Linux) and type `git clone https://github.com/sfsu-joseo/csc645-01-fall2019-projects-mecharmor`
+    * to clone the project go to Terminal (OSX/Linux) and type `git clone https://github.com/mecharmor/Networking-in-Python.git`
-    * navigate to directory /applications/tcp-message-app/ or view this repo at URL: https://github.com/sfsu-joseo/csc645-01-fall2019-projects-mecharmor/tree/master/applications/tcp-message-app
+    * navigate to directory /applications/tcp-message-app/
     * once you are in the directory you can either double click the server.py and client.py or you can launch these in terminal by using the command
     `python3 server.py` and `python3 client.py`.
 (Note: you must be in the directory of these files to launch)
     * WARNING: It is crucial that you start the server.py BEFORE the client.py.
 (For testing I used IP: `localhost`, and PORT: `8008`)